dimchansky/dcs-hmd/README.md

 ## Uninstall

-To uninstall all scripts that were installed with the `-i` flag, you can use the `-u` flag followed by the path to your DCS scripts directory (usually `%USERPROFILE%/Saved Games/DCS.openbeta/Scripts`).
+To uninstall all scripts that were installed with the `-i` flag, you can use the `-u` flag followed by the path to your DCS scripts directory (usually `%USERPROFILE%\Saved Games\DCS.openbeta\Scripts`).
 For example:

-    dcs-hmd.exe -u "%USERPROFILE%/Saved Games/DCS.openbeta/Scripts"
+    dcs-hmd.exe -u "%USERPROFILE%\Saved Games\DCS.openbeta\Scripts"

 This will delete all installed scripts and update the `Export.lua` file.